phcom/GGRV.github.io/usecase.md

 ## Saving the Results

-The above results were captured at some point while the application was running.
+The result above were captured at some point while the application was running.
 If you are interested in obtaining the history of the outputs given by IntP during the life cycle of the application, the following command can be used:

 ```shell
 watch -n1 -d 'tail /proc/systemtap/stap_*/intestbench -n 1 >> output.txt'